Lauritz-Uni/gds-projekt/README.md

 ## Basic model
+To run our basic model, you will need to install the required packages to your device.
+You will also need the processed files from running the previous preprocessing script mentioned above.

+Then simply run the script 'logistic_regressor.py' and the training and results will be printed in the terminal.

+Note that if you want to run the model test on the Liar test dataset, you will have to change the 'default_test_csv' variable at the bottom of the script to 'reduced_liar.csv'.
+And also 'y_test' variable to look for the 'type' column, instead of 'label', since the liar dataset uses a different name for labels.

 ## Advanced model
-You will need to install the required packages downloaded to your device.
+You will need to install the required packages to your device.

 Firstly, run the script: 'Preprocess.py' which will yield the necessary data splits to run the model.